Ruth Bader Ginsburg Kids: How Many Children Did She Have?

 “I think I had better balance, better sense of proportions of what matters,” she said.
 “I felt each part of my life gave me respite from the other,” the feminist icon explained in an interview with The Atlantic.

-“Each part of my life gave me respite from the other,” she added on her ability to juggle both parenthood and her studies.
+“Each part of my life gave me respite from the other,” she added when describing her ability to juggle both parenthood and her first her studies and then her career.

 Jane Ginsburg Followed Her Mother’s Footsteps Into The Legal Profession

-Following in her mother’s footsteps, Jane Ginsburg attended Harvard for her Juris Doctor and served on the Harvard Review after earning her bachelor’s degree at the University of Chicago.
+Following in her mother’s footsteps, Jane Ginsburg attended Harvard for her Juris Doctor and served on the prestigious Review.
+She had previously earned her bachelor’s degree at the University of Chicago.

 At present, she is an expert in copyright regulations and a professor at Columbia Law School in addition to the faculty director of Columbia’s Kernochan Center.